CondeNast/atjson/README.md

 ---

-AtJSON is a collection of repositories that together make up a fully-realized content format.
+atjson is a collection of repositories that together make up a fully-realized content format.

 | Quick Links                                                            |
 | ---------------------------------------------------------------------- |